Dry Eye Treatment in Creve Coeur, MO

 Options include:

-• Artificial tear drops come in many different formulations and levels of treatment, so we need to recommend what is best for your needs.
+• Artificial tear drops: These come in many different formulations and levels of treatment, so follow a doctor’s recommendations on what to use.

-• Lid scrubs to remove scales and flakes from your eyelid that can irritate your eyes.
+• Lid scrubs: These remove scales and flakes from the eyelid that can cause irritation.

-• Warm compresses to help remove wax deposits from your eyelid tear glands
+• Warm compresses: These help remove wax deposits from meibomian glands and tear ducts.

-• Punctal plugs that close the drain to prevent loss of tears from your eyes
+• Punctal plugs: These close the drain to prevent loss of tears.

-• Restasis/Xiidra drops to treat medical problems with the glands that produce your tears
+• Restasis/Xiidra drops: These treat medical conditions with the glands that produce tears.

-• Fish oil/omega-3 fatty acid tablets to add nutritional support for your tear glands
+• Fish oil/omega-3 fatty acid tablets: Add nutritional support for tear glands.

-• Avoiding causative environments – ceiling fans, dehumidifiers, smoky or dust environments
+• Avoiding causative environments: Including ceiling fans, dehumidifiers, and smoky or dusty areas.

-• Taking breaks and remembering to blink during prolonged near/computer activity
+• Taking breaks and remembering to blink during prolonged screen activity

 Dry Eye Treatment: Prognosis & Outcome

-Dry eye disease affects one in seven adults and occurs when the eyes lack adequate moisture and lubrication.
-Symptoms include stinging, burning, eye fatigue, and blurred vision.
+Dry eye affects one in seven adults and occurs when the eyes lack adequate moisture and lubrication.
+Symptoms of dry eyes include stinging, burning, eye fatigue, and blurred vision.
 SureVision Eye Centers is home to the Dry Eye Institute, where we offer tailored treatments based on detailed testing and diagnosis to address your needs.

 Our specialists from the Dry Eye Institute will assess your condition and provide tailored treatment recommendations.
 Benefit from our early access to cutting-edge medications and treatments through our collaborations with manufacturers.
 Contact our ophthalmologists today.